pauldambra/pauldambra.github.io/_posts/2018-03-15-serverless-part-four.md

 }
 ```

-This is obviously a bit silly but the point here isn't to see what useful location validation looks like.
+This is a bit silly but the point here isn't to see what useful location validation looks like.
 Think of it as a walking skeleton into which more realistic geolocation like checking the coordinate is in the UK could be placed.

 # Infrastructure Changes